regen-network/regen-ledger/docs/tutorials/user/message-based-governance-proposals.md

 ## Add Credit Type

 In this section we submit a message-based governance proposal to add a [credit type](../../modules/ecocredit/01_concepts.md#credit-type) to an allowlist of network approved credit types.
-A credit type represents the primary unit of measurement used when measuring ecological outcomes and is used when creating new credit classes.
+A credit type represents the primary unit of measurement used when measuring ecological outcomes.
+Each credit class is assigned a single credit type upon creation.

 For more information about credit types, see [Ecocredit Overview](../../modules/ecocredit) and [Ecocredit Concepts](../../modules/ecocredit/01_concepts.md).